Why Slow Networks Are Worse Than Offline

 Failure Without Signals

+The most damaging aspect of deceptive connectivity is not performance — it is ambiguity.
 The system does not fail loudly.
 It does not declare itself offline.
 It does not provide a clear fallback.

 Instead, it hesitates.